 What are vector tiles and why you should care

-Vector tiles are becoming a new trend and most likely the future of map publishing.
-What is the technology behind and how can you adopt it already today?
+Vector tiles are becoming a new trend and are most likely the future of map publishing.
+What is the technology behind and how can you adapt it already today?

 Traditionally, web maps were based on raster tiles technology.
 It was a set of squared images placed next to each other, each with a fixed geographical area and scale.
-Together they were creating the whole world, but only tiles you were actually browsing were shown and the rest was delivered to your browser when you changed the position or zoom.
+Together they were creating the whole world, but only tiles you were actually browsing were shown.
+The rest was delivered to your browser when you changed the position or zoom.

 A more detailed guide about raster tiles can be found in this document.